dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 The sample app demonstrates a memory health check with a custom response writer.

 `MemoryHealthCheck` reports a degraded status if the app uses more than a given threshold of memory (1 GB in the sample app).
-The <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckResult> includes Garbage Collector (GC) information for the app (*MemoryHealthCheck.cs*):
+The <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckResult> includes Garbage Collector (GC) information for the app (`MemoryHealthCheck.cs`):

 [!code-csharp[](health-checks/samples/5.x/HealthChecksSample/MemoryHealthCheck.cs?name=snippet1)]

-Register health check services with <xref:Microsoft.Extensions.DependencyInjection.HealthCheckServiceCollectionExtensions.AddHealthChecks*> in `Startup.ConfigureServices`.
-Instead of enabling the health check by passing it to <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck*>, the `MemoryHealthCheck` is registered as a service.
+Register health check services with <xref:Microsoft.Extensions.DependencyInjection.HealthCheckServiceCollectionExtensions.AddHealthChecks%2A> in `Startup.ConfigureServices`.
+Instead of enabling the health check by passing it to <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck%2A>, the `MemoryHealthCheck` is registered as a service.
 All <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheck> registered services are available to the health check services and middleware.
 We recommend registering health check services as Singleton services.

-In *CustomWriterStartup.cs* of the sample app:
+In `CustomWriterStartup.cs` of the sample app:

 [!code-csharp[](health-checks/samples/5.x/HealthChecksSample/CustomWriterStartup.cs?name=snippet_ConfigureServices&highlight=4)]